 Read and reflect on hunger

-Tell your child a story about someone who struggles with hunger then discuss what that person might be feeling.
-You can use the story within the Family Action Plan, watch one of our videos or read a book together.
-One new illustrated children's book is Lulu and the Hunger Monster about Lulu and her family's struggle to fight an invisibile hunger monster after an unexpected financial hardship.
+Tell your child a story about someone who experiences hunger then discuss what that person might be feeling.
+You can use the story within the Family Action Plan, watch one of our videos, or read a book together.
+One new illustrated children's book is Lulu and the Hunger Monster about Lulu and her family's struggle to fight an invisible hunger monster after an unexpected financial hardship.